The history of Microsoft

-They have also been accused of overworking employees and a preference to employ temporary staff instead of offering secure permanent employment with the accompanying employee benefits, leading the company to be referred to as a “Velvet Sweatshop”.
+Microsoft has also been accused of overworking employees and having a preference to employ temporary staff instead of offering secure permanent employment with the accompanying employee benefits, leading the company to be referred to as a “Velvet Sweatshop”.
 In 1993 a US Federal Class Action was brought against Microsoft, representing thousands of current and former employees.
 The suit was settled for $US97million.

 However, as the company has prospered and Bill Gates interests turned towards sustainability, climate change and global health, Microsoft has begun many programs that contribute to society and the world.
 In 2016, they donated $US1 billion worth of Cloud services to support 70,000 nonprofit organisations.
 Since 2012 the company has operated carbon neutrally around the world, aiming to become carbon negative by 2030.
 Early in 2020, they announced a $US1million donation to support projects that strengthen efforts to monitor the earth’s biodiversity.
 Later, as the pandemic impacted the global economy, they launched a global initiative to help 25 million people worldwide acquire the digital skills required in a Covid19 world.

 They encourage their staff to donate to charities and volunteer time for community projects – and back this up by giving time off to do so.

 Microsoft has increased their focus on accessible software, controllers and inclusive design and believe we all learn through diversity.
 They support organisations that work to advance diversity and inclusion in the tech industry throughout the world.